axfreeman/capitalism-9.0/announcements.md

 2. Simple Reproduction with halved period (shows the relation between stocks, flows, and turnover time)
 3. Simple Reproduction with low initial MELT (illustrates a temporal process)
 4. Expanded Reproduction (illustrates accumulation and a number of other features)
+5. Simple Reproduction with two consumption goods

 The goal is to complete work on
-5. Simple Reproduction with two consumption goods
-6. Expanded Reproduction with changing technology
-7. Profit Rate equalization
+6. Profit Rate equalization
-8. Dynamic market adjustment (the original simulation)
+7. Dynamic market adjustment (the original simulation)
+8. Expanded Reproduction with changing technology

-Of these, the data for 6 have not yet been incorporated
+The data for project 8 have not yet been incorporated